chrix75/Gemini/README.md

 ```:authorized m```
 In the map _m_, you define the number of errors grouped by their type the rule accepts.

-> If you want to define all error types with the same max number of errors, you can code
+> [v.
+0.3.0] If you want to define all error types with the same max number of errors, you can code
 > ```:autorized {:all 1}```.

 ```:forbidden v```